Search

 How to Remember Lab Values: 8 Mnemonics for Easy Memorization

-As we go through these reference ranges for blood tests, I’m going to interest you to a simple number system.
-It’s sometimes called the number-shape system.
+As we go through these reference ranges for blood tests, I’m going to introduce you to a simple number system.
+It’s sometimes called the number-shape system and will enable you to rapidly remember values for both your exams and working in the profession later on.

 For each digit from 0-9, you associate a shape by combining mnemonic imagery with chunking.
 I’ll show you how this works in action with lab values mnemonic examples, and here’s a suggested set of image: